 Slovenia’s transport system consists of over 39,000 km of the road network of which the motorways add up to nearly 700 km.
-The total length of railway tracks is 1,209 km.
+The total length of railway tracks is over 2,000 km.
 The development of the transport infrastructure and multimodal transportation calls for the modernisation of the existing infrastructure and the construction of new sections.

 Both passenger and cargo traffic handled by three international airports is on the rise year-on-year.
 Adria Airways, the national flag air carrier, has been carrying passengers and cargo for nearly half a century.
 Its network links Ljubljana with all important destinations in Europe and its connections with all the capitals in the region are excellent.